nigelrue/Configure-Active-Directory-with-Azure/README.md

 <img src="https://i.postimg.cc/pLXVZfwd/temp-Image-I7lw-Kv.avif" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 16.
-Log into the domain controller virtual machine using the domain name chosen in step 13, followed by a forward slash and the username selected for the domain controller virtual machine.
+Log into the domain controller virtual machine using the domain name chosen in step 13, followed by a backslash and the username selected for the domain controller virtual machine.
 </p>
 <br />